inkVerb/VIP/501/Lesson-09.md

 localhost/web/jsonarrays.php
 ```

-*Let's try to hack some JSON into our SQL...*
+*Let's try to some JSON in our SQL...*

 #### JSON in SQL